-A construction site induction is very similar to the induction you would get when you start a new job, it goes through the health and safety rules, first aid arrangements and site requirements.
+It is very similar to the induction you would get when you start a new job.
+It introduces you to a new workplace, where to find things, key members of the team, who to report to and when.
+The induction goes through the health and safety rules, first aid arrangements and site requirements.

 No two sites are exactly the same.